-This instrument out of the Beurmann collection is from Schiedmayer in Stuttgart, Germany, and was built around 1960.
-It cost a fortune, and it still does, so there's only few concert halls which keep one around.
+This instrument out of the Beurmann collection was built by Schiedmayer in Stuttgart, Germany around 1960.
+It cost a fortune (and still does) - as a result, only few concert halls keep those around.
 The celesta is rather tough to play, offering a very tight and limited dynamic response.
 This is due to the hammers not touching moving strings but steel plates.
 However, the dynamics are more pronounced than with a Dulcitone, for example, since the hammers' lever stroke is considerably higher with the celesta.
-The steel plates are oppositely placed in the housing instead of juxtaposed placement.
+The steel plates are oppositely placed - this creates an unexpected stereo effect.

 Under the hood of the celesta - photo by Andreas E. Beurmann

-Capturing the dynamic shades of the instrument, we recorded every note with 16 different samples.
-We recorded the release sounds as well, providing 8 varitions of each key release sound to complete the virtual celesta.
-In addition, the library contains an essay in English from Prof. Beurmann, explaining both the historical and musical background of the instrument.
+Capturing the dynamic shades, we recorded every note with 16 samples.
+We also recorded the key release sounds, providing 8 varitions per key to complete the virtual celesta.
+In addition, the library contains an essay in English by Dr. Andreas Beurmann, explaining the background of the instrument.

 The sample library contains nearly 1.200 single recordings.